ferrous-systems/threadx-experiments/threadx-sys/README.md

 [`lib.rs`](./src/lib.rs) for user convenience.

 This library assumes that ThreadX is available at `../threadx`.
-If you wish to use this library outside of this example repository you may wish to alter the code to accept an environment variable that gives the path to the ThreadX source code.
+If you wish to use this library outside of this example repository, you may alter the code to accept an environment variable that gives the path to the ThreadX source code.
 It is a deliberate choice to not include the ThreadX source code as part of this library.